piscisvolans/piscisvolans.github.io/_posts/2019-09-06-poetry-friday-snakes.md

 more: "True"
 ---

 Our poetry challenge this month, from Laura Purdie Salas, was to write a poem comparing something with a snake, in 8 lines or less.
-Because Poetry Friday is hosted this month by [Poetry for Children](http://poetryforchildren.blogspot.com/) I was inspired to try writing something fun and silly (not my usual genre, but I loved it when I was a kid).
+Because Poetry Friday is hosted this month by [Poetry for Children](http://poetryforchildren.blogspot.com/) I was inspired to try writing something fun and silly that I would have liked when I was a kid.

 <!--more-->

 <br>
 <h2>Snakes</h2>
 <pre class="poem">
-snakes in the stars
+snakes in stories
 snakes in jars

-snakes in stories
 snakes in quarries
+snakes in the stars
 snakes under rocks
+snakes in schemes
 snakes in your socks

-snakes in schemes
 snakes in dreams
 </pre>
 <br><br>